-- Attendance in this class is crucial.
-The work we do together during class time is essential to completing the course.
-The University has the following attendance policy: "Students should attend all meetings of their classes, not only because they are responsible for material discussed therein, but because active participation is frequently essential to ensure maximum benefit for all members of the class."
-Therefore, in this class, you are allowed three absences.
-Every absence after those three will drop your final grade for the course by .5. - Office hours are yours: you paid for them; use them.
+- Office hours are yours: you paid for them; use them.
 University professors expect students to seek out what they need as they take charge of their own learning outcomes.
-We make ourselves available during office hours to provide students access to our time as a key resource in their studies. - Deadlines must be honored because I do not accept late work. - Email is useful to schedule appointments or to advise me of an absence.
+We make ourselves available during office hours to provide students access to our time as a key resource in their studies. - Deadlines must be honored I do not accept late work. - Email is useful to schedule appointments or to advise me of an absence.
 I will use email to update you on schedule changes or to advise you of my absence.
-I cannot accept papers via email. - Your work is public in this class because it is part of our collective inquiry into writing, reading, and democracy.
+I cannot accept papers via email.
+Nor is email a suitable vehicle for student-teacher conferencing. - Format your papers as single-spaced pages.
+This practice will conserve paper when printing.
+(Don't try this in your other classes without clearing it with your professor first; it is not standard form in MLA.) - Your work is public in this class, part of our collective inquiry into writing, reading, and democracy.
 We will share work in Canvas regularly.
-I reserve the right to publish your work to the class as part of our workshop activities. - Make-ups for in-class work can be made up only with documentation of a compelling reason for missing the planned work in the first place.
-This includes all discussions, activities, in-class essays, and workshops.
+I reserve the right to publish your work to the class as part of our workshop activities. - Recording class sessions is possible, but you must advise me in writing so that I may seek permission from the class for such a recording.
+I will need to know what will be recorded, when, how and why, as well as how the recordings will be stored and used.
+No recordings of the class may be uploaded or shared electronically without written consent from me. - Make ups for in class work can be made up only with documentation of a compelling reason for missing the planned work in the first. place.
+This applies to all discussions, activities, in-class essays, and workshops.
 I will expect an email advising me of the absence and requesting the makeup. - Workshops are an essential part of the writer's working experience.
 Your participation in workshops is critical to your success in this class, and mandatory.
 These workshops are conducted in class: You must bring to workshops a completed draft, and you must turn in to me the workshop copies as well as the final, revised draft of the essay.
 (Only with documented reason and prior approval will I allow you to complete workshops with your group via email.)